mverleg/shcripts/README.rst

 Shcripts
 ---------------------------------

 Some BASH scripts that I use and I think might be useful for others as well!
+It also includes some Python2 scripts meant for command-line usage.

 * command_logging.sh
+* pinyin_tones.py

 Some of these might rely on BASH or Ubuntu features and might not be immediately portable...